No. 28 Squadron RAF

 No. 28 Squadron, also known as No. 28 (Army Co-operation) Squadron, is a squadron of the Royal Air Force.
-Based at RAF Benson, it serves as the RAF's operational conversion unit for the Boeing Chinook HC5/6/6A helicopters.
+Based at RAF Benson, it serves as the RAF's operational conversion unit for the Boeing Chinook HC5/6/6A helicopter.

 History

 First World War (1915–1918)

 No. 28 Squadron formed on as part of the Royal Flying Corps at Fort Grange, Gosport.
 Initially it was a training squadron equipped with a variety of different aircraft, although in June 1916, it was also recorded as having home defence duties, for which it flew the Royal Aircraft Factory B.E.12, although it lost this role in July that year.
 On 9 June, part of the squadron was split to form the nucleus of the new No. 56 Squadron.
 In July 1917, No. 28 Squadron moved to Yatesbury in Wiltshire for conversion to the fighter role, receiving the Sopwith Camel from September 1917.

 The squadron moved to France on 8 October 1917, and flew its first operational sortie on 20 October, during the Battle of Passchendaele, when nineteen of the squadron's aircraft provided cover during an attack by Camels of No. 70 Squadron on a German airfield at Rumbeke, Belgium, with No. 28 Squadron claiming three German aircraft shot down.
 On 26 October, as a result of the Austro-German offensive against Italy at the Battle of Caporetto, the British government agreed to send troops and aircraft to reinforce the Italians, and No. 28 Squadron was one of the squadrons ordered to Italy, arriving at Milan by rail on 12 November, with its aircraft uncrated and reassembled by 14 November.
 The squadron's aircraft flew escort missions for army cooperation patrols over the front lines, as well as for longer-range strategic reconnaissance missions and for bombing raids.